valmikGit/Data-Visualization/README.md

 - Arranged the categories, in descending order, with respect to their average rating and found the top 10.
 - Made a bar graph of Average Rating vs Categories (top 10).
 - Our hypothesis: The number 1 category based on average rating would be Shopping.
 However, we realized that Parenting is the category which is on top.
-- Inference: The top 10 categories based on average rating (from number 1 to number 10): Parenting, Health and fitness, Books and reference, Art and Design, Weather, Shoppping, Word, Casino, Music and Audio and Photography.
+- Inference: The top 10 categories based on average rating (from number 1 to number 10): Parenting, Health and fitness, Books and reference, Art and Design, Weather, Shoppping, Word, Casino, Music and Audio, Photography.
 ### Part B: Top 10 categories by average maximum installs:
 - Found the unique entries in the column 'Category'.
 - For each unique category, calculated the maximum installs = (summation(maximum installs))/(number of filtered rows).
 Here, summation implies the sum of the mentioned quantity over all the filtered rows.